Ireland in the Eurovision Song Contest 1977: National Song Contest

-Radio Telefís Éireann (RTÉ) held the thirteenth edition of the National Song Contest at its studios in Dublin, hosted by Mike Murphy.
-Eight songs took part, with the winner chosen by voting from ten regional juries.
-Other participants included past and future Irish representatives Dickie Rock and Colm C. T. Wilkinson, while future Eurovision winner Linda Martin performed as a member of the group Chips.
+Radio Telefís Éireann (RTÉ) held the thirteenth edition of the National Song Contest on Sunday 20 February 1977 at its studios in Dublin, hosted by Mike Murphy.
+Eight songs took part, with the winner chosen by voting from ten regional juries.Other participants included past and future Irish representatives Dickie Rock and Colm C. T. Wilkinson, while future Eurovision winner Linda Martin performed as a member of the group Chips.